suryanshkumar/Baum-Welch-Multivariate/README.md

 All the notation in this code are used from his thesis.

-I cannot provide the data, please insert your own data in Data.m file as per your need.
+I cannot provide the data, kindly insert your own data in Data.m file as per your need.